-While residing at the CARITAS Recovery Residences, I agree to adhere to random drug screening upon the discretion of CARITAS staff and house leaders.
-I also agree that I will go to a third party for confirmation testing if insured upon request.
-Failure to adhere to a random drug test will result in immediate separation and exit from CARITAS Center Recovery Residences.
+While residing at the CARITAS Recovery Residences, I agree to adhere to random drug screening upon the discretion of CARITAS staff.
+I also agree to the use a third party for confirmation testing if insured upon request.
+Failure to adhere to a random drug test will result in immediate separation from CARITAS Recovery Residences.
+Additionally, failure to respond to a request for testing constitutes a violation of CARITAS Drug Testing Policy.